peytoncchen/PK-Visualization/README.md

 **Note:** you will notice some stutters as packages load in.
 This is completely normal.
 Additionally, the **Calculate k-values** button in part 2 is grayed out until said packages load - this can take up to 30 seconds.

 - [Part 1](#part-1) is the **Pharmacokinetic Data Modeling Calculator and Visualizer**
-    - The user inputs rate constants (k values) and initial values for each compartment and the application solves the system of differential equations and displays mass vs. time or concentration vs. time curves for each compartment.
+    - The user inputs rate constants (k-values) and initial values for each compartment and the application solves the system of differential equations and displays mass vs. time or concentration vs. time curves for each compartment.
 - [Part 2](#part-2) is the **Rate Constant Calculator**
     - The user uploads mass vs. time or concentration vs. time data in a csv file and the application solves for best fit rate constants (k-values) for the system of differential equations for the data.